ZerbieSlug/Zerbie-Space-Stage-Mod/README.md

 > To Download, click on the file starting with "!!!Zerbie_".
 You'll be sent to a page focusing on that file.
 >
 > On the right side, there should be the download button.
+>
+> When an update eventually comes, please refer to the releases section on the right

 ### Description